EUDR Reporting guide for operators (Updated Dec 2025)

 The EU Deforestation Regulation (EUDR) is a landmark law designed to stop deforestation-linked products from entering or leaving the EU market.
 For companies acting as operators, this means embedding checks for potential deforestation or illegalities on an order-by-order basis across the supply chain.

-The regulation becomes fully applicable at the end of 2025 for large and medium enterprises (and in mid-2026 for small and micro firms).
 In practice, every operator must ensure their products are “deforestation-free” (no forest clearing after 2020) and legally produced, and then declare this via an official due diligence statement.

 This EUDR reporting guide for operators breaks down why operators play a pivotal role, what their core obligations are, and a step-by-step approach to compliance.
 We also cover how to maintain traceability, avoid common pitfalls, and prepare for audits, so that ESG managers, legal officers, and procurement leads can confidently meet the EUDR’s demands.